Product design and target market description

 At its core, DDO is about matching product features to the (likely) objectives, circumstances and needs of the recipient customers.
 Whilst this may sound like something your organisation does already – and hopefully that is the case – what is new is the degree of formality required within the end-to-end processes supporting this crucial activity.

-In order to sell a financial services product from 5th October (including both new and existing products) the matters prescribed by the regulations must be documented in a Target Market Determination.
+In order to sell a financial services product (including both new and existing products) the matters prescribed by the regulations must be documented in a Target Market Determination.

 Requirements of a Target Market Determination